JamieDawson/code_for_fun_graph_lesson/README.md

 1) Create a red circle in the middle of the top right section.
 2) Create a blue circle in the middle of the bottom right section.
-3) Create a yellow triangle in the bottom far left section.
+3) Create a yellow triangle in the bottom left section.
-4) Create a green square in the top far left position.
+4) Create a green square in the top left position.